kbeavers/tacc-deep-learning-tutorials/README.md

-# lemon-leaf-CNN-tutorial
+# jellyfish-species-CNN-tutorial
-Tutorial for building a Convolutional Neural Network (CNN) for Lemon Leaf Disease (Image) Classification
+Tutorial for building a Convolutional Neural Network (CNN) for Jellyfish Species (Image) Classification

 ## Setup